hesamzia/Mobile_App_With_Python/README.md

 # Mobile_App_With_Python
 The SMSAutomation project is an Android-based system designed to automatically send scheduled SMS messages using Python logic integrated into an Android Java environment through Chaquopy.
-The system reads and updates a CSV/Excel file containing message schedules, filters messages due for sending, and communicates with Android's SMSManager to deliver messages.
+The system reads and updates a CSV/Excel file containing message schedules, filters messages due for sending, and communicates with Android's SMSManager to deliver messages.<br/>
 This project implemented as a freelance project for a client. we have presented it in this post as an educational project with permission from the client and with minor changes.
-Given the educational aspect of this post, we have also tried to mention our experience in using AI as an assistant to help with design, coding, and setup .
+Given the educational aspect of this post, we have also tried to mention our experience in using AI as an assistant to help with design, coding, and setup.<br/>
 This report combines both technical and formal aspects,describing the development journey from setup to successful on-device testing.

 ### Requirements